lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/README.md

 </center>
 <br>

+<li> Explain the variables you decided to use in the model described above and why.  </li>

 **The employee’s hiring status (`EmpStatusID`) in conjunction with the employee’s satisfaction (`EmpSatisfaction`) and average aptitude score are used in the model.**

 **Averaging the mechanical and verbal scores row over row creates a new (`Aptitude`) column with these values.
 Mechanical and verbal aptitude scores are omitted because of their high between-predictor relationships. `MechanicalApt` vs. `VerbalApt` yields an *r* = 0.96.
 Once the scores are averaged and passed into one column, the problem of multicollinearity is removed. `Termd` is also omitted because its correlation with EmpStatusID is *r* = 0.96.**

 <img src = "https://github.com/lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/blob/main/code/figs/unnamed-chunk-16-1.png" >